Investing in Rental Properties is NOT for the Faint Hearted

 The perks of working with basic banks are: no cap on the number of loans, underwriting flexibility, and dare I say, dealing with competent human beings.

 Loan officers and mortgage brokers are checking boxes, pushing you through paperwork, and submitting to governmental regulations (FNMA and FMCC).
-They are focused on your W2
+They are focused on your W2 salary, and are looking at the individual borrower (person) to determine if they will lend money.

 Bank VP’s, and basic banks have a rudimentary knowledge of how real estate works, and are looking at the asset AND the individual borrower.